wavemaker/docs/learn/tree-use-case-java-service/index.md

 id: ""
 ---

-1. the source structure for Tree as a [**Service**](http://[supsystic-show-popup id=119]) by name
+1. Create the source structure for Tree as a [**Java Service**](http://[supsystic-show-popup id=119]) by name _TreeData_
-2. following code needs to be added to the Java service:
+2. The following code needs to be added to the Java service:
-    1. the ArrayList utility:
+    1. import the ArrayList utility:

-         java.util.ArrayList;
+        import java.util.ArrayList;
         import java.util.List;

-    2. the following array structure:
+    2. add the following array structure:

             public String label;
             public String icon;
             public List<TreeData> subItems;

-    3. the following methods:
+    3. add the following methods:

-         TreeData() {
+        public TreeData() {

             }